 Inappropriate conduct or comment is any form of communication or behaviour that is unwelcome and likely to result in an uncomfortable or hostile environment, including communication or behaviour that is demeaning, embarrassing, humiliating, insulting, intimidating, isolating or exclusionary.
 Examples may include name-calling, offensive jokes and gestures, display of signs or objects that single out an individual/s.

-Harassment and bullying is often repetitive.
+Harassment and bullying are often repetitive.
 Harassment and bullying may arise from an imbalance or abuse of power, an individual’s personal style of communication, competition for title or resources or a personality conflict between two or more individuals.
 Harassment and bullying may be a form of discrimination on grounds prohibited by the BC Human Rights Code, which include race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex (includes pregnancy, breastfeeding and sexual harassment and pregnancy), sexual orientation, or age.
 Harassment and bullying may be criminal, under CCC section 264, Criminal Harassment.

 Sexual harassment is legally defined as any comment, gesture, or contact of a sexual nature that is likely to cause offence or humiliation.
 One of the challenges with this is that ‘appropriate’ behaviour is an individual value judgement.
 It is important to articulate your boundary for ‘appropriate’ behaviour, identify intent and ask for respect.